Several factors go into what professional organizers charge for their home organizing services; there is no one simple answer.

 Most organizing businesses are very small businesses, typically just the owner and perhaps a small team of assistant organizers.
 And each business owner sets her or his own pricing.
 In fact, because of anti-trust laws that forbid any business from acting to fix prices, organizers cannot coordinate to maintain a certain price level in their area.
-(If you’d like delve deeper into what anti-trust laws mean for you, visit the Federal Trade Commission’s website.)
+(If you’d like to delve deeper into what anti-trust laws mean for you, visit the Federal Trade Commission’s website.)

 Do all organizers charge by the hour?

 Some professional organizers charge by the hour, while others offer a package of hours, often at a discounted rate.
 A few will give their clients a fixed price for a defined outcome, regardless of the hours involved, for example, a complete paper file makeover for a set price.
-Because of this variety of ways of charging, it can be difficult to create an exact apples-to-apples comparison between one business and another.
-One organizer may charge for mileage or travel while another includes it in their service.
+Because of this variety of charging methods, it can be difficult to create an exact apples-to-apples comparison between one business and another.
+One organizer may charge for mileage or travel, while another includes it in their service.
 Nearly all organizers help their clients set aside items to donate that they no longer need or want, but some organizers will take those donations away at no extra cost.
 These are a few of the factors that create variations in pricing from one organizer to another.

 Can you give me some examples of what professional organizers charge?